 One-to-one aides for program participants are welcome as a part of the group and can attend at no extra charge.

 The Community Engagement Volunteer position is for individuals who require the assistance of an aide or job coach and for families with children between the ages of 11 and 13 years, where both the parent(s) and child(ren) or adults and aides are volunteering together on grounds.
-Community Engagement Volunteers provide a valuable resource for Zoo guests by interpreting one or two designated animal species or offering interpretive support for the Zoo Passport program (coming soon!).
+Community Engagement Volunteers provide a valuable resource for Zoo guests by educating guests about the animals, habitats, and conservation.

 Length and Time Commitment: Community Engagement Volunteers are required to commit to volunteer for a period of at least six months, volunteering a minimum of three hours per month.
 Additionally, volunteers must complete five continuing education units during the six-month period.

 - Adults must be at least 18 years of age

 - Children must be at least 11 years of age

 - Children must be accompanied by the adult who attended the training with them

 - Ability to work outdoors in weather extremes

 - Able to stand, sit, or walk for a minimum of one-hour shifts

 - Able to take and follow directions from Zoo staff